 For Ben, it was a completely different element of his employment that was the catalyst for his wish to travel.
-As a project manager, his role was jam-packed full of responsibilities and to competently manage his projects he regularly had to drive from one end of the UK to the other.
+As a project manager, his role was jam-packed full of responsibilities, and to competently manage his projects he regularly had to drive from one end of the UK to the other.
 Sat on a motorway during rush hour traffic and sitting in meetings in white cubes surrounded by men in dark suits was not conducive for a positive mental outlook.
 Ten years of corporate life was enough and when he finally left the company there was only one job he wanted – professional nomad.

 ·What would you recommend to someone who wants to follow your steps?
 Which kind of training or studies is necessary?
 Would an investment be needed in the first place?
 Please, give 3 pieces of advice (you wish to have known before starting) of what to do and what to avoid to succeed.

 Take Your Time – Any dramatic change in lifestyle takes time unless you have a small leprechaun with a pot of gold replenishing your bank balance.
 Be realistic with your schedule and considered your choices.
 Make educated decisions about your itinerary and budget, and consider how you will fund yourself long term.
 It might be that you decide to take a course in teaching English as a foreign language, child care or hospitality to enable you to find employment on the road.
-While it’s easy to get caught up in the moment, quit your job and book a flight, this is not the way to approach long term travel.
+While it’s easy to get caught up in the moment, quit your job and book a flight, this is not the way to approach long-term travel.

 Make Connections – Once you’ve figured out the locations you’re likely to visit take the time to reach out to people online who are in the locale.
-Joining expat groups, twitter chats, Facebook pages, and online networks allows you to find people who are already living and working where you’re planning to visit.
+Joining expat groups, Twitter chats, Facebook pages, and online networks allow you to find people who are already living and working where you’re planning to visit.
 Insider knowledge is a powerful tool and a friendly face is a welcome sight when arriving in a foreign place.

 Be prudent when conversing with individuals you meet online, never give personal details, transfer any funds or agree to carry luggage, etc,

-Find Yourself A Get Out Of Jail Free Card – if the game of Monopoly has taught me one thing it is that having a get out of jail free card can be a lifesaver.
+Find Yourself A Get Out Of Jail Free Card – if the game of Monopoly has taught me one thing it is that having a get-out-of-jail free card can be a lifesaver.
 We all know our Achilles heel, for some it’s overspending, for others it’s making uninformed decisions.
 Whatever your ‘Plan A’ might always have a ‘Plan B’.
-It doesn’t necessarily need to be set in stone but an idea of how you will proceed should your desired activity, transport, accommodation or income fail can prevent a failed expedition.
+It doesn’t necessarily need to be set in stone but an idea of how you will proceed should your desired activity, transport, accommodation, or income fail can prevent a failed expedition.

 ·What does a perfect day in your life looks like?
 Do you follow any particular routine?